fdeblasio/pokeemerald-expansion/README.md

     - Learns Bug Bite at level 7 instead of 9

 - Beedrill (not in main game):
-    - Learns Leech Life and Drill Run by level up
+    - Learns Leech Life by level up

 - Pidgey/Pidgeotto/Pidgeot (not in main game):
     - Learn Peck by level up